CIVA-Lab/EDNet-YOLO/README.md

-# Ensemble PyTorch-YOLOv3
+# Ensemble PyTorch-YOLO
-An implementation of Ensemble-YOLOv3 from: I.E. Toubal et al., 2022 "Ensemble Deep Learning Methods for Cell Detection and Tracking"
+An implementation of Ensemble-YOLO from: I.E. Toubal et al., 2023 "Ensemble Deep Learning Approach for Cell Mitosis Detection, Tracking and Lineage"

 ## Installation